Flow builder

 Comments

 Add comments for reviewers.
-Threads anchor to canvas nodes (including decisions and external surfaces).
+Threads anchor to canvas nodes (including decisions, Integration Nodes, and External Surface Nodes).
 Open the comments browser from the top bar to filter and reply.

 Autosave and validation